sbcshop/PiSquare/README.md

   * Control on board status led of PiSquare ( blue color led)

 * **pisquare_internal_temp.py**
-  * See PiSquare internal temperature
+  * Run this code to see PiSquare internal temperature